dotnet/AspNetCore.Docs/aspnetcore/grpc/test-services.md

 * Creates a gRPC client using the channel provided by `IntegrationTestBase`.
 This type is included in the sample code.
 * Calls the `SayHelloUnary` method using the gRPC client.
-* Asserts the expected reply message is returned by the service.
+* Asserts the service returns the expected reply message.

 ### Inject mock dependencies

-Dependencies can be overridden in a test with a call to `ConfigureWebHost` on the fixture.
-This is useful when an external dependency is not available in the test environment.
+Use `ConfigureWebHost` on the fixture to override dependencies.
+Overriding dependencies is useful when an external dependency is unavailable in the test environment.
 For example, an app that uses an external payment gateway shouldn't call it when executing tests.
-This feature allows that dependency to be overridden with a mock instance.
+Instead, the test should use a mock gateway.

 [!code-csharp[](test-services/sample/Tests/Server/IntegrationTests/MockedGreeterServiceTests.cs?name=snippet_SayHelloUnaryTest)]